abinit/abinit/doc/tutorial/eph_intro.md

 **partly decoupled** and can be converged separately.
 Keep in mind, however, that the fact that one can easily densify the $\qq$-sampling in the EPH code does not mean one can use under-converged values for the GS/DFPT part.
-Indeed, the quality of the ingredients used for the interpolation depends on the initial $\kk$- and $\qq$-meshes.
+Indeed, the quality of the ingredients used for the interpolation depends on the initial $\kk$- and $\qq$-meshes and this is the reason why we said that the three problems are partly decoupled.
 The take-home message is that one should always converge carefully both electronic and vibrational properties before moving to EPH computations.